jmkng/zenin/README.md

 Decide what database you want to use and get it running somewhere that Zenin will be able to access.

+> [!Note]
-> **Note:** only Postgres is supported right now, MySQL and SQLite support is planned.
+> Postgres is currently the only supported database.
+Suppoty for MySQL and SQLite is planned.

 Configure your environment variables to point to this new database.